Jackett/Jackett/README.md

 ## Installation on macOS

 ### Prerequisites
-Install [Mono 5.8](http://www.mono-project.com/download/#download-mac) or better (using the latest pkg installer is recommended).
- * Setup ssl support by running `curl -sS https://curl.haxx.se/ca/cacert.pem | cert-sync --user /dev/stdin`
+macOS 10.12 or greater

 ### Install as service
-1. Download and extract the latest `Jackett.Binaries.Mono.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases).
+1. Download and extract the latest `Jackett.Binaries.macOS.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases).
-2. Open the extracted folder and double-click on `install_service_macos_mono`.
+2. Open the extracted folder and double-click on `install_service_macos`.
 3. If the installation was a success, you can close the Terminal window.

 The service will start on each logon.
 You can always stop it by running `launchctl unload ~/Library/LaunchAgents/org.user.Jackett.plist` from Terminal.
 You can start it again it using `launchctl load ~/Library/LaunchAgents/org.user.Jackett.plist`.
 Logs are stored as usual under `~/.config/Jackett/log.txt`.

 ### Run without installing as a service
-Download and extract the latest `Jackett.Binaries.Mono.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases) and run Jackett using mono with the command `mono --debug JackettConsole.exe`.
+Download and extract the latest `Jackett.Binaries.macOS.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases) and run Jackett using mono with the command `./jackett`.

 ## Installation using Docker
 Detailed instructions are available at [LinuxServer.io Jackett Docker](https://hub.docker.com/r/linuxserver/jackett/).
 The Jackett Docker is highly recommended, especially if you are having Mono stability issues or having issues running Mono on your system eg. QNAP, Synology.
 Thanks to [LinuxServer.io](https://linuxserver.io)